 The emb column tells you if the font is embedded.
 Note that Courier, Times-Roman, and Helvetica are all no, while the others are all yes.

-Compare this with the following example where all fonts are embedded.
+Compare this with the following example, in which all fonts are embedded.

 name type emb sub uni object ID ------------------------------------ ----------------- --- --- --- --------- VNZQXL+CourierNew TrueType yes yes no 13 0 DMCZLT+Garamond TrueType yes yes no 15 0 PGUGBG+Georgia TrueType yes yes no 17 0 RXNQOL+MicrosoftSansSerif TrueType yes yes no 19 0 PGUGBG+Tahoma TrueType yes yes no 21 0 RXNQOL+TimesNewRoman TrueType yes yes no 7 0 TWPWAV+TrebuchetMS TrueType yes yes no 23 0 PGUGBG+Arial TrueType yes yes no 9 0 DMCZLT+Verdana TrueType yes yes no 25 0 DMCZLT+Century TrueType yes yes no 11 0